 At New College, teaching staff will set weekly directed independent learning tasks.
 These out-of-lesson independent learning tasks help students to develop lifelong learning and independent study skills, and to achieve their fullest academic potential.
 As such, directed independent learning tasks are a key tool in effective teaching and learning, and will include the following:

-- Preparation for a lesson (e.g. pre-reading a textbook or watching a video)
+- Preview: preparation for a lesson (e.g. pre-reading a textbook or watching a video)

-- Re-capping learning (e.g. self-quizzing or past-paper questions)
+- Review: re-capping learning (e.g. self-quizzing or past-paper questions)

-Every month, A-level students are formally assessed using past paper questions in each of their subjects.
-These assessments are marked at an A-level standard and detailed feedback and targets for improvement are discussed with the students afterwards.
+Spaced retrieval practice in the form of regular cumulative assessments is absolutely crucial if students are to succeed in the new linear qualifications at A-level and BTEC.
+As a consequence, every half term all our students are formally assessed using a mixture of knowledge tests, skills tests and past paper questions in each of their subjects.
+These assessments are marked at an appropriate standard and detailed feedback and targets for improvement are discussed with the students afterwards.
 The grades achieved in these assessments are recorded on our online student portal which students, parents and progress tutors can access to monitor the levels of progress in each subject.
-In BTEC subjects, where there are no examinations, students have a predicted final grade given three times a year by their subject teachers.
-Students who are not progressing with their studies, either at A-level or BTEC, will be highlighted, leading to a wide range of supportive interventions being put in place.
+Students who are not progressing with their studies will be highlighted, leading to a wide range of supportive interventions being put in place.